brickatyourfeet/jewell-practice/html_css.md

 - Spice up to your content with coloration properties like `color`, `background-color`, and `background-image`.
 - And so on.

 You're free to get as fancy as you want, but don't feel like you have to go overboard.
 You're also free to add interactivity with JavaScript, but it's not a requirement for this assessment.
 As you work, keep an eye on how much time has elapsed.
-There are a few more chapters in this precourse, like one dedicated to JavaScript, that are equally important.
+There are a few more lessons in this precourse, like one dedicated to JavaScript, that are equally important.

 #### Valid Syntax